coldrefreader/Quizaroth/README.md

 Questions, and the 3 attached answers, cover different topics of Warcraft's universe and range from the early strategy games to the most recent World of Warcraft expansion.

-For singleplayer, simply click on 'Singleplayer', choose a difficulty which affects the allocated time per question and chance of the A.I. to choose successfully, and play.
+For singleplayer, simply click on 'Singleplayer' and choose:
+1. A difficulty, which affects the allocated time per question and chance of the A.I. to choose successfully,
+2. A category, which affects the universes the questions will be based on.

 For multiplayer:
 1. Click on 'Multiplayer' and then 'Register'.
 This redirects you to the account creation page.